mepley1/windows-server-dns-blacklist/README.md

 Each time you execute it will replace the previous query resolution policy, so you don't end up with a mess of different policies.

 ## To do
+- Use command line arguments for hostname/infile/policy name
-Make companion tool to format blacklists or add to script itself.
+- Make companion tool to format blacklists or add to script itself.